New Jersey Whistleblower Attorney

 The first step should be to gather all relevant data and proof related to the fraudulent claim.
 Documents, emails, and other forms of records that could potentially validate the charges should be included in this claim.

-It would then be beneficial for the person to seek advice from a legal expert who specializes in whistleblower cases.
+It would then be beneficial for the person to seek advice from a legal expert who handles whistleblower cases.
 This will help people understand their legal rights and safeguards.
-If appropriate, the lawyer can also guide the individual through the process of filing a "qui tam" legal action.
+If appropriate, the whistleblower lawyer in New Jersey can also guide the individual through the process of filing a "qui tam" legal action.

 The worker can then put forth a written disclosure containing all pertinent information in their possession, along with a detailed complaint outlining the accusations.
-Based on the Department of Justice's guidelines, individuals can receive cooperation credit in False Claims Act scenarios by willingly revealing wrongdoings not previously known to authorities.
+Based on the Department of Justice's guidelines, individuals can receive cooperation credit in these scenarios by willingly revealing wrongdoings not previously known to authorities.

 What Does “Qui Tam” Mean?

-The 15-30% of the total amount of damages recovered from a False Claims Act is not a drop in the bucket.
+The 15-30% of the total amount of damages recovered from a False Claims Act is not insignificant.
 Depending on your information and the type of company or business that is engaging in wrongdoing, compensation for whistleblowers may be enormous.
 This is due in part to changes made to the FCA in 1986, which amended the law to increase damages significantly for these types of cases.
 This was done to encourage more whistleblowers to come forward.

 Contact Us for a Free Consultation